kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/stamina.md

 **Increase Speed**: By spending 1 Stamina, you can make an Athletics Check to increase your Movement Value for 1 round.
 This can be done after taking the any of the Movement Actions, the extra movement is just added to how much movement you have left.

-{include table-index.html index="STA50" }
+{% include table-index.html table="skill" index="100" }

 **Increase Action**: By spending 1 Stamina, you gain 1 AP.
 If you are Flat-footed, you are no longer since you have gained more AP but you do not regain unspent movement.
-This optycan only be taken once per round.
+This option can only be taken once per round.

 ### Second Wind
 In intense situations, where you have been nearly defeated, you can spend Stamina to gain a second wind.
 In order to use this, your Life Points must be less than half your maximum.
 As a swift action, you can spend 15 Stamina points to regain half of your maximum LP.